Carie S. Tucker King

-My name is Carie, and I teach rhetoric, communication, and ethics classes in A&H, ATEC, UT-PACT, and ECS.
-I like to work with students as they refine their communication skills, develop as professionals, and prepare to enter the workplace.
-When I am not teaching, I volunteer for the Boy Scouts of America and for a high school Model United Nations team.
-I also like to travel; I was raised in a military family, so I have traveled all over the world.
+My name is Carie and I seek to "live in inquiry" and to teach rhetoric, communication, professionalism, and ethics classes in ATEC, A&H, ECS, and NSM at UT Dallas.
+I like to work with students as they refine their communication skills, grow as individuals, and prepare to enter the workplace.
+When I am not working, I volunteer for the Boy Scouts of America and coach a Model United Nations team.
+I also like to travel: I was raised in a military family and have traveled all over the world.

 Recent Courses: View courses taught by Carie S. Tucker King